philbier/building-cicd-pipeline/README.md

 ### Configure continuous integration with Github Actions
 The cloned repository already contains the workflow `pythonapp.yml`.
 You should find the workflow when clicking on the Actions tab within the main view of your GitHub repository.
 Test the workflow by making a small change (f.e. to the README file) and check if the workflow runs.
-Your run should look like this.
+Your run should look like this:

 ![GitHub Actions UI - Succesful build](./img/github_actions_ui.PNG)

 ### Create a Azure Web App Service
 1. Create a resource group
 2. Create a Azure Web App within that resource group
-3. Check wether you web app is working via https://***your-appservice***.azurewebsites.net/
+3. Check wether your web app is working via https://***your-appservice***.azurewebsites.net/

 ### Configure continuous delivery pipeline on Azure DevOps**
-(please be aware pop ups within your browser must be enabled, as you need to need to authenticate several times)
+(please be aware that pop ups within your browser must be enabled, as you need to need to authenticate several times)

-1. Go to your Azure DevOps Organization an create a project
+1. Go to your Azure DevOps Organization and create a project
 2. Within project settings go to **Service Connections** and create one with:
     - **Scope level**: Subscription
-    - **Subscription**: <Your subscription>
+    - **Subscription**: *Your subscription*
-    - **Resource Group**: <Resource Group you created in a.>
+    - **Resource Group**: *Resource Group you created*
     - **Service connection name**: Flask ML App Service
 3. Go to **Pipelines** and create pipeline using the option **GitHub (YAML)**, select your repository and configure your Azure Web App with **Python to Linux Web App on Azure**
     g.
 Checkin your Azure Pipeline YAML file into Github
     h.
 Run your Azure pipeline workflow

-A successful deployment should look like the following screenshot
+A successful deployment should look like the following screenshot:

 ![Azure Pipeline - Succesful deployment](./img/azure_deployment.PNG)

 ### Verify your deployment
-1. In order for create a prediction via the web app you need to change the following line within `make_predict_azure_app.sh`
+1. In order for a prediction to work via the web app you need to change the following line within `make_predict_azure_app.sh`
 ```
 -X POST https://<yourappname>.azurewebsites.net:$PORT/predict
  ```